syncfusion-content/winui-docs/winui/Funnel-Chart/Title.md

 ## Title Alignment

-You can align the title text content horizontally to the left, center or right of the chart using the [HorizontalHeaderAlignment]() property of the title.
+The title text content can be aligned horizontally to the left, center or right of the chart using the [HorizontalHeaderAlignment]() property of the `SfFunnelChart`.

 {% tabs %}